 - Instant-on/off and pulsing possible

-- Compact form factor – allow for new form factors
+- Compact form factor – allows for new form factors

 - Low power consumption enables increased operational efficiency